 Facts are objective and verifiable: “Two companies attempted to use portable monitoring devices to measure source pollution, but both stopped using the devices after the testing periods.”
 The statement is made up of facts.
 Someone could check company records and know that, in fact, two companies tried the portable monitoring devices over a period of time; the companies used them to measure source pollution; the companies stopped using them after the testing periods.

 In the descriptions of the company’s losses in 1993, 1994, and 1995, it was a fact that Lohman and Bradshaw made the statements, but it was not necessarily a fact that the company had inexperienced management or young, untested upper-level managers.
 The business report writer could not verify those facts, so she quoted the sources directly and cited them.
-She made no claim that the reports were true; she only reported, factually, that the two writers stated those words.
+She made no claim that the reports were true; in her report writing, she reported only that the two writers stated those words.

 Conclusions in Business Report Writing